rvben/yamlbase/README.md

 - Wildcard selection (`SELECT *`)
 - Basic table joins (comma-separated tables in FROM)
 - `LEFT JOIN` with proper NULL handling
+- `CROSS JOIN` for Cartesian products
 - Window functions:
   - `ROW_NUMBER()` - Sequential row numbering
   - `RANK()` - Ranking with ties
   - `PARTITION BY` clause for grouping
+- Common Table Expressions (CTEs):
+  - Basic CTEs with `WITH` clause
+  - CTE cross-references (CTEs referencing other CTEs)
+  - CTEs in `CROSS JOIN` operations
+  - `UNION ALL` with CTE results

 ### Examples